rubengardner/rpsls/README.md

 ### Footer

-* Social media links (for facebook, instagram and Twitter) are placed at the bottom of the page.
+* Social media links (for Facebook, Instagram and Twitter) are placed at the bottom of the page.
 All the links will open in a new tab.
 Footer screenshot:

  ![Footer page preview](./assets/media/footer.png)